EffectOrientedProgramming/book/Chapters/03_Superpowers.md

     effect1.run
 ```

-When you finish assembling your Effect and are ready to run it, you utilize the other important `run` method:
+To run the Effect after assembling it as a `defer`, use the other important `run` method:

 ```scala 3 mdoc:runzio
 val run =